ptrichr/Datron/README.md

 [II.
 Tooling](/guides/tooling.md)

-After you've read the guides above, clone these papercut orders into your user training folder:
+After you've read the guides above, clone these papercut orders into your user training folder in fusion:
 - [ ] 2068
 - [ ] `//TBD`
 - [ ] `//TBD`
 - [ ] 2481

+After you've cloned them, try to CAM the order yourself before referring to the corresponding ELMS-Canvas module for each part.